Thailand · Market intelligence

 - Which Thai area has the highest median luxury asking price?

-- Samut Prakan, at a median ฿38.9M across 117 listings with disclosed prices.
+- Phang Nga, at a median ฿64.2M across 45 listings with disclosed prices.

 - How many Thailand luxury properties are listed on multiple portals?